MicrosoftDocs/connected-spaces/articles/certificate-expiration.md

     ![XXX.](media/setup-certificates-6.JPG "XXX")

-7. Find the secret that specifies the App Registration used with Connected Spaces.
+7. Find the secret that specifies the App registration used with Connected Spaces.
 It's called **ServicePrincipalId**.

     ![XXX.](media/setup-certificates-7.JPG "XXX")

-8. Copy the value of the secret to your Clipboard to look up the App Registration.
+8. Copy the value of the secret to your Clipboard to look up the App registration.

-### App Registrations
+### App registrations

 1. Go to the Azure Directory Service.